-The Children with Disabilities Service (CWD) is a specialist service that supports families and children who have profound, severe, complex and long-term needs.
+The Children with Disabilities Service (CWD) is a specialist service supporting children and young people with profound, severe, complex and long-term needs.

 - short breaks